UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/trapezoid.txt

 =========================

-.. rst-class:: large left
+.. rst-class:: medium left

     Goal:

-.. rst-class:: medium left
+.. rst-class:: left

     Making use of functions as objects -- functions that act on functions.